joonarafael/visualpathfinder/documentation/progress_report_week6.md

 - Converted the `PriorityQueue` class into a binary heap.

 - Started work on real jump point logic for the JPS.
-Current work can be seen on the "realJPS" feature branch, "main" does not include these changes.
+Current work can be seen on the "realJPS" feature branch, "main" does not include these changes!

-Hours spent: 7 h (course total 39 h)
+Hours spent: 10 h (course total 42 h)